Jay007lord/Chatbot/README.md

 Add this client access token to 'chatboat/src/environment.ts'.

-start your chatbot app using:- localhost:4200
+start your chatbot app using:- ng serve

+Opent your browser and go on:- localhost:4200